 - 080-4717-9797 Telehealth Consultation helpline facilitated by Sri Sathya Sai Seva Organisations, India.

-- 080-4710-4600 Helpdesk facility for Sri Sathya Sai Institute of Higher Medical Sciences, free tertiary care hospitals at Bengaluru and Puttaparthi.
+- 080-4710-4600 Helpdesk facility for Sri Sathya Sai Institute of Higher Medical Sciences, free tertiary care hospital at Bengaluru.

 From April-2018 to Mar-2020, UC implemented a mobile Healthcare Skills Lab (mHSL) program for Community and Healthcare Providers, to deliver skills to the larger public and healthcare providers, so that they may be able to give improved nursing and nursing assistant support for patients at home and at hospital.
 Everyday about 50 Patients attendants were trained in Nursing Assistant Skills at the Critical Care Units of Gandhi Hospital and MNJ Cancer Hospital Hyderabad and GGH Vijayawada.
 This program is currently paused until renewed funding support.